Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Conclusion

 \section{Conclusion}

-We started out with the problem of reading initial states of systems, when we have a given weak measurement scheme.
 Our study indicates that, under generic circumstances, the information about the initial state effectively saturates, past a certain number of observations, and does not allow perfect recovery.
 As we saw, this phenomenon leads to some physics-agnostic statistical methods for initial state inference trying to extract signals from late measurements which are effectively independent of the initial state.
 This could lead to overfitting.
 We show that a Physics-aware Bayesian classifier avoids this problem.

 We believe that this phenomenon of limited readability of the initial sate is the other side of the coin of dynamic state purification by measurements \cite{gullans2020dynamical}.
 Such state purification and learnability transition has recently seen a surge of interest \cite{ippoliti2023dynamical, ippoliti2024learnability}.
 In our measurement scheme, knowing an initial pure state and the measurement record tells us the precise pure state trajectory, up till that time.
 In the case of long measurement records, where later measurements have very little information about the initial state, is also the case where the final state could be predicted with great accuracy, given only the long measurement record.
 In future we hope to present our ongoing work on this relationship.